mazipan/workbox-in-js-framework/README.md

 # workbox-in-js-framework
 🍳 Code sample for using Workbox in various JS framework

+## Workbox In React.js

+By default, `create-react-app` has been support PWA and generate service-worker file.
+But in this section we will show you how we using Workbox as our service-worker generate tools instead using the default one and we will doing this without any `eject` workaround.

 ## Create React Project

 1. First we can create new React Project with `create-react-app` with command: `npx create-react-app my-project`